Artificial grass does not drain very well…

 Artificial grass smells if dogs wee on it…

 Anything pets urinate on will start to smell over time and particularly in hot weather.
 Artificial grass is no different to a patio or concrete area and will need cleaning if pets urinate in the same areas.
 We have Peeclenz and Pooclenz treatment solutions that only needs to be applied a few times each year.
 They break down the enzymes removing the offending smell whilst also removing harmful bacteria’s.

 This largely depends on the product you decide on for your lawn, but as with many things you get what you pay for, and artificial lawns are no different.
 Searching the internet, you can find artificial grass available from £4 per sqm and up to £50 per sqm.

-The key is deciding what you want from the surface, low traffic, and short term to cover a scruffy patch to help sell a house then you may well go for the cheaper lower end but if you are looking for something to transform your lawn with and a surface that can provide years of low maintenance, look realistic and not flatten after 6 months then you will need to look at surfaces from mid to high prices.
+The key is deciding what you want from the surface, low traffic, and short term to cover a scruffy patch to help sell a house then you may well go for the cheaper lower end but if you are looking for something to transform your lawn with a surface that can provide years of low maintenance, look realistic and doesn’t flatten after 6 months then you will need to look at surfaces from mid to high prices.
 Our Wonder grass is our most popular product and in 2016 won Which Best Buy artificial grass.
-For the test many surfaces in various price ranges and from a variety of suppliers including DIY chain stores were tested head to head with our Wonder Grass leading on all elements of the test including ease of installation, value and most importantly wear which Wonder Grass won with the other products showing signs of wear much faster.
+For the test many surfaces in various price ranges and from a variety of suppliers including DIY chain stores were tested head to head with our Wonder Grass leading on all elements of the test including ease of installation, value and most importantly time taken to show wear.
+Our Wonder Grass won with the other products showing signs of wear much faster.

 Telegraph article about our artificial grass.